What we will do when you apply

 - Information at credit reference and fraud prevention agencies and that of your ‘financial associate’ if you have one, i.e. a person with whom you have, or have had, joint personal financial arrangements such as joint accounts or have made joint credit applications.
 It may be your spouse or partner (not a business partner).
 We may also, in certain limited circumstances, check the record, including credit details, of other members of your family and, if you are a director or partner in a small business, we may also check on your business or seek information from your employer

 - We may also request that you provide details of individuals who are able to act as referees on your behalf by verifying some of the personal information you provide about yourself.
 The information we collect about these third parties may include their name, address, and phone number.

-- We will also share the personal information you submit with our associated group companies (which includes any company linked to us in some way by common ownership or management) for the purposes of: (a) the provision of products and service you request and (b) consumer profiling and market research.
-A list of associated companies is available on request by contacting us directly via the contact details provided below.
+- We will also share the personal information you submit with our associated group companies as mentioned above (which includes any company linked to us in some way by common ownership or management) for the purposes of: (a) the provision of products and service you request and (b) consumer profiling and market research (c) business analysis and (d) data verification and data enrichment purposes (e) marketing purposes

 - We will share your information with our associated group companies for the following administrative activities: